 New James Fisher Hide and Scaldwell Hide

-Hubby eventually dragged me away from the Egret and we walked on to the next two hides which are reached by the same boardwalk.
+Hubby eventually dragged me away from the Egret and we walked on to the next two hides which are both reached by the same boardwalk.
 They give slightly different angles over Scaldwell Bay.
-This was handy as all we could see from the first were silhouetted birds.
+This was handy as all we could see from the first were silhouetted birds due to the angle of the light.

 Scaldwell Hide offered a close up of a Lapwing, but I had to wait until it turned, so the light illuminated its plumage.
 When we first moved to Cambridgeshire in the 1980s there were huge flocks of these birds in the fields around us, but sadly that is no longer the case.